 The site also defines what type of document is covered by the Act, answers commonly asked questions, suggests links to relevant legislative websites, and provides contact details for relevant government agencies.

-If you wish to access documents in the Department of Jobs, Precincts and Regions (DJPR) or Regional Development Victoria (RDV), under the FOI Act, contact DJPR's Freedom of Information Team.
+If you wish to access documents in the Department of Jobs, Skills, Industry and Regions (DJSIR) or Regional Development Victoria (RDV), under the FOI Act, contact DJSIR's Freedom of Information Team.
 They will provide information about:

 - completing and lodging a request under the FOI Act